BetterWorks/django-impersonate/README.rst

 By default, superusers cannot be impersonated; this setting allows for that.

+**Note:** Even when this is true, only superusers can impersonate other superusers, regardless of the value of IMPERSONATE_REQUIRE_SUPERUSER.

 Value should be a boolean (True/False), and the default is False.